How Are Assets Divided in a Divorce?

 Property owned by one house from the beginning of the marriage, as well as any property inherited by or gifted to a single spouse are considered individual property.
 Any property owed prior to marriage that then becomes mixed with marital property becomes marital property.
 For instance, if one spouse has a bank or savings account prior to marriage, but the account is later shared by both spouses, which account would become marital property.

-If you are still confused with issues related to marital property, please call me for more details.
+If you are still confused with issues related to marital property, here are frequently asked questions on the topic.